 Having external radiotherapy for mouth and oropharyngeal cancer

 You usually have external radiotherapy for mouth and oropharyngeal cancer.
 External radiotherapy uses a machine outside the body to direct radiation beams at the cancer.
-It uses high energy rays similar to x-rays to kill cancer cells.
+It uses high energy x-rays to kill cancer cells.

 You usually have a type called intensity modulated radiotherapy (IMRT).
 Intensity modulated radiotherapy (IMRT) is a type of conformal radiotherapy.
-This means shaping the radiation beams to closely fit the area of cancer.
+This means shaping the radiation beams to closely fit the area of cancer and sparing other areas.
+This way, it prevents severe side effects

 When you might have external radiotherapy